oriadika/oriadika/README.md

 🚀 Built a multivendor marketplace, a Scheme-to-Assembly compiler, and multithreaded file servers.

 📊 Ex-military tech officer turned builder of smart, efficient systems.

-📍 Open to 50%+ student positions — ready to grow and make impact.